1924 Auckland Rugby League season: Manukau Rovers club switches to rugby union

 The entire Manukau Rovers club switched to rugby union after a dispute with Auckland Rugby League.
 The issue arose after one of their players (King) was suspended for four playing Saturdays.
-He had been suspended because he was registered with the Manukau club but "suddenly joined, or played, for a Mangere team without having been granted a transfer".
-The Manukau club played as a combined side with Mangere and were known as Mangere United for this season.
+He had been suspended because he was registered with the Manukau club but "suddenly joined, or played, for the Māngere United team without having been granted a transfer".
 An opposing team had protested and King had in the meantime moved back to the Manukau club.
 The Manukau club took exception to the decision and refused to play any of its six teams in the following grades: Second, Third, Fourth, Fifth, Sixth A, and Sixth B. It then went a step further by switching the entire club to rugby union with the Auckland Rugby Union accepting them.
 The Secretary of the club, C.J, Williams disputed the way the ARL had handled the matter and several of the facts in a letter to the Auckland Star.
 The ARL Chairman, Mr. W. Hammill replied to the letter "that the matters contained therein were hardly correct".